ArkadSt/TrueAuth/README.md

 By restoring original playerdata, instead of just teleporting, it is possible to preserve all player states, such as being in a boat, riding a horse, or flying with elytra.

 ## Session
-Session is a period of time when you can join the server without having to authorize.
+Session is a period of time when you can join the server without having to be authorized.
 Session time can be configured by editing config.yml

 Session becomes active when you:
 1. Are being kicked after successful authentication.<br/>